need4swede/wiki-go/data/documents/playback/trident-player/troubleshooting/document.md

 ### Subtitles Not Showing

-1. Open player controls and check subtitle selection
+1. Open the Playback Menu (swipe down) and check the Subtitles tab
-2. Make sure subtitles aren't set to "Off"
+2. Make sure the track isn't set to "Off"
 3. Try selecting a different subtitle track

 ### Wrong Characters or Boxes

-**Encoding issue** - The subtitle file uses a non-standard character encoding.
+**Encoding issue.** The subtitle file uses a non-standard character encoding.

 **Try:**
 - A different subtitle file for the same content